 Note that this process only works against an on-premises mailbox.
 The Check-NamedProps script cannot be run against an Exchange Online mailbox.
 You need to ensure that any invalid named properties are removed from the mailbox before migration to Office 365.

 It is the first two steps that are the tricky ones, but so long as you know the name or Guid of the named properties that need to be deleted, then the process to remove them can be scripted.

 I wrote two scripts to do this.
 The first script is run against the mailbox (or mailbox database, or whole organisation if you like) and it will search for the offending named properties and create a list of items that contain them (including which properties are on those items).
 The second script runs against the mailbox to remove the named properties (no need to delete the items anymore, the script targets the properties specifically and leaves the rest of the item alone).

 To repair a single mailbox, the process is as follows:

 - Download and install the EWS Managed API on the machine being used to run the scripts (which don’t need to be run on Exchange, any client machine with PowerShell available will do).
 The current version of the EWS API is available from Github: //github.com/officedev/ews-managed-api

-- From your Exchange server (this is assuming that the mailbox you are repairing is on-premises – you can’t do this step for an EXO mailbox), copy the ManagedStoreDiagnosticFunctions.ps1 script into your scripts folder (which should also contain Check-NamedProps.ps1 and Delete-ByEntryId.ps1).
+- From your Exchange server , copy the ManagedStoreDiagnosticFunctions.ps1 script into your scripts folder (which should also contain Check-NamedProps.ps1 and Delete-ByEntryId.ps1).
 I’ll assume that all scripts are found in the folder c:\scripts.